jhburns/ExperienceCapture/Server/README.md

 - WebUI: `docker-compose up web` starts the frontend in development mode, meaning with hot reload.
 - Reverse-Proxy (Caddy): `docker-compose up rp` with start the reverse proxy, and almost all of the rest of the stack.

-#### Legacy
-- ExampleAnalyzer: `docker-compose run -e filename="[CHANGE THIS]" analyzer` with the file you want to analyze.

 ##### Data

-The *data/* folder hold all output from each service.
-The base of the folder holds raw output, while the *processed/* folder is where Processor outputs.
-Keep in mind that data after being processed have a filename like *processed.GHTY78QW.json*.
+The *data/exported* folder hold all output from the Exporter.
+Each file has the name *{session id}.sorted.json* and is a sort JSON array.